48kRAM/learn_ascii_demo/README.md

 For best results, the kiosk should be equipped with only a numeric keypad - this prevents the entering of letters, etc. You can buy USB numeric keyboards at most office supply stores.

+The included worksheet is intended as a handout that should be completed before using the kisok app.
+The worksheet contains the printable ASCII table of letters as well as some common punctuation.
+This worksheet is in "flat open-document" format and must be edited with LibreOffice (http://www.libreoffice.org)

 Credits
 -------